z1dev/zkanji/README.md

 Copyright 2007-2013, 2017 Sólyom Zoltán

 zkanji TEST v1 is licensed under the terms of the GNU GPLv3.
 See the LICENCE file for details.
-The secion in this README file is just an informal explanation.
 The files in sub-folders, apart from files in the `Qxt` folder, are released under the same terms, unless otherwise stated in the files themselves.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-An earlier program called zkanji, released before 2014 used a different license, which is not applicatble to this version.
+An earlier program called zkanji, last released in 2013 used a different license, which is not applicatble to this version.

 The folder named `Qxt` contains unmodified source code from the Qxt project.
 It is